robna/vscode-wordcount/README.md

 ## Functionality

-It's pretty simple open up a `Markdown` file and the status bar will have an auto-updating wordcount in it...
+Open any file and the status bar will show an auto-updating word count for the entire document.
+If you make a (multi-)selection, the status bar will additionally show the number of words contained only in the current selection inside parentheses.
+When no text is selected, only the total document word count is shown.

+If the total word count cannot be determined for any reason, the status bar will show 'Word Count Unavailable' (and still show a selection count if that part can be computed).

 ![Word Count in status bar](images/wordcount.gif)